sciactive/pnotify/README.md

 * `PNotify.modules.History.showLast(stack)` - Reopen the last closed notice from a stack that was placed in the history.
 If no stack is provided, it will use the default stack.
 * `PNotify.modules.History.showAll(stack)` - Reopen all notices from a stack that were placed in the history.
 If no stack is provided, it will also use the default stack.
 If stack is `true`, it will reopen all notices from every stack.

-In PNotify 3, the history module could make a dropdown which had these functions.
-In v4, it was decided that the dropdown was extra code that users weren't using, so it was removed.

 ## Callbacks Module